Illinois COVID-19: 2,128 new coronavirus cases, 27 deaths reported; Metro East restrictions in effect

 Just last week, the same rollback measures were implemented in Region 7, Will and Kankakee counties, because of growing cases there.

-With Labor Day Weekend coming, Pritzker and health officials urged Illinoians not to let their guard down.
+With Labor Day Weekend coming, Pritzker and health officials urged Illinoisans not to let their guard down.

+For many people, holidays are made for get-togethers with family and friends.
+This year, COVID-19 is complicating plans for celebrating the end of summer.
+Dana Lach is planning a gathering with family at a lake house in Wisconsin.

+"So I am concerned about my parents who are older and don't like to wear masks and are very anti-mask and I'm worried about having a gathering where they're included," Lach said.

 Compared to the spring, when congregate settings like nursing homes were hotspots, the current drivers of infections are informal gatherings like backyard barbecues and other friendly get-togethers.